pesterhazy/presumably/posts/reagent-2.md

 One of Reagent's best features is that it enables a reloading-enabled workflow.
 After opening your app in the browser, you can edit a source file and, after a few seconds, explore the change in the running browser session.
-Importantly, the app's state is preserved accross reloads.
+Importantly, the app's state is preserved across reloads.
 Especially when building UIs, this can be a powerful development tool:

 > Creators need an immediate connection to what they're creating.
 [Bret Victor,